 Periodically, OE will offer programs to farther-reaching destinations outside our normal adventuring venues of southern New England.
-Canoe trips to the Florida Everglades, mountaineering in Mexico, rock climbing in the Southwestern Desert, and backpacking in Southern Appalachia are to name but a few.
+Canoe trips to the Florida Everglades, mountaineering in Mexico, rock climbing in the Southwestern Desert, and backpacking in Death Valley National Park are to name but a few.
 These expeditions occur during academic recesses, typically during spring, winter, or summer breaks.

 Upcoming extended trips include: